Redallia/starflight_remake/docs/design/navigation_specification.md

 ## Overview
 This document defines how movement works across all spatial contexts: hyperspace, local space (star systems), and the transitions between them.
 Navigation is the core verb of the game.
 Everything else depends on how moving through space actually feels and functions.

+**Related Documentation:**
+- See [Navigation Context Framework](navigation_context_framework.md) for the complete navigation system architecture
+- See [Space Navigation State](states/space_navigation.md) for implementation specifications
+- This document provides detailed movement mechanics and coordinate systems

-Coordinate Systems
+## Coordinate Systems

-## Hyperspace
+### Hyperspace
 Hyperspace uses a tile-based coordinate system.
-The sector grid is 125 x 110 tiles, with each tile being 8 x 8 units.
-This gives a total navigable space of 1000 x 880 units.
+The sector grid is **250 × 220 tiles**, with each tile being **8 × 8 units**.
+This gives a total navigable space of **2000 × 1760 units**.

-Ship position is tracked at the unit level for smooth movement and visual rendering.
-A ship might be at position (473, 891) within the 1250x1100 space.
+Ship position is tracked at the **unit level** for smooth movement and visual rendering.
+A ship might be at position (473, 891) within the 2000×1760 space.

 Tile position is derived from unit position and determines what feature (if any) the ship is interacting with.
-Position (473, 891) means the ship is in tile (47, 89).
+Position (473, 891) means the ship is in tile (59, 111).

 Each tile can contain at most one feature.
 Features are positioned at the center of their tile, but their visual and collision radii vary.
 A ship can fly around the edges of a tile without necessarily colliding with its feature.